nicholasconnors/erebus/docs/installation.md

 # Erebus installation

-### Using pip

-Todo

-### Manually
+It is recommended to use erebus in a dedicated Anaconda environment.

 Todo: add conda installation instructions.

-Create a new conda environment on Python 3.12 by running the following in the terminal (feel free to rename the environment).
+Next, create a new conda environment on Python 3.12 by running the following in the terminal (feel free to rename the environment).

 ```
 conda create --name erebus_env